 Expected rates of compensation increases are determined considering the current salary structure, as well as historical and anticipated wage increases, in the context of current economic conditions.

-Onerous contract provision – An onerous contract provision is recorded if it is more likely than not that the unavoidable costs of meeting the obligations under a firm contract, other than long-term contracts related to designing, engineering or manufacturing specifically designed products and service contracts for which revenue is recognized using the percentage of completion method of accounting, exceed the economic benefits expected to be received under the contract.
-Judgment is used to determine which costs are considered unavoidable and the calculation of the unavoidable costs require estimates of expected future costs, including anticipated future cost reductions related to performance improvements and transformation initiatives.
-Unavoidable costs exclude the allocation of certain indirect overheads which are included in the cost of inventories, such as amortization.
-As early production units in a new aircraft program require higher costs than units produced later in the program, cost estimates also depend on expected delivery schedules.
-The estimates are reviewed on a quarterly basis.
+Onerous contract provision – An onerous contract provision is recorded if it is more likely than not that the unavoidable costs of meeting the obligations under a firm contract exceed the economic benefits expected to be received under it.
+In most cases the economic benefit expected to be received under the contract consist of contract revenue.
+The calculation of the unavoidable costs require estimates of expected future costs, including anticipated future cost reductions related to performance improvements and transformation initiatives, anticipated cost overruns, expected costs associated with late delivery penalties and technological problems, as well as allocations of costs that relate directly to the contract.
+The measurement of the provision is impacted by anticipated delivery schedules since for new aircraft programs early production units require higher cost than units produced later in the progress, and for long term train manufacturing contracts delays result in penalties.

-Also, the Corporation uses judgment to determine whether rights held by NCI, such as the CDPQ’s rights in respect of Transportation and Investissement Québec’s rights in respect of CSALP, are protective in nature as opposed to substantive.
+Also, the Corporation uses judgment to determine whether rights held by NCI, such as the CDPQ’s rights in respect of Transportation, are protective in nature as opposed to substantive.
 The Corporation reassesses the initial determination of control if facts or circumstances indicate that there may be changes to one or more elements of control.